-The PHP code option of the WP Coder plugin empowers you to inject custom PHP scripts into your WordPress page/post where the shortcode is used.
+The PHP code option of the WP Coder plugin empowers you to inject custom PHP scripts into your WordPress page or post where the shortcode is used.
 With this utility, you can extend your site’s functionality and tailor backend operations to suit your specific needs.

 PHP is a versatile scripting language that can be employed for numerous tasks on your website, including custom post types, user authentication processes, handling form submissions, and more sophisticated server-side functions.